1994–95 Rugby Football League season: Framing the Future

 In prevision of the RFL's impending centennial season, a state-of-the-league report titled Framing the Future was produced by its board of directors, based on the findings of a one-year investigation commissioned from the Global Sports Marketing agency, with the aim of propelling the financially shaky sport into a new era.
-Among the more consensual recommendations were the hiring of at least one full-time press officer, which The Daily Telegraphs John Whalley found badly needed, pointing that only six First Division clubs bothered to allow the BBC's Ceefax teletext service to relay their game results.
+Among the more consensual recommendations were the hiring of at least one full-time press officer, which The Daily Telegraphs John Whalley found badly needed, pointing that only six First Division clubs allowed the BBC's Ceefax teletext service to relay their game results.
 More controversially, the plan would nullify the existing revenue sharing scheme directed at second-tier teams, give two-to-one voting powers to top-flight clubs and limit promotion opportunities to one spot (the second would be conditioned to a playoff), which would likely not be guaranteed due to the implementation of more stringent stadium standards in the elite.

 Those proposals drew the ire of many smaller clubs, with only one second-division member, the big-market London Broncos, reportedly in favour.
 The rebel faction convened in Rochdale and asked the vote to be delayed.
 Opposition leaders Batley and Ryedale-York proposed several amendments.
 Concurrently, the leading clubs also hardened their stance: Wigan threatened to form a breakaway loop, however it was accepted that only three or four clubs could afford to follow them.
 Following a protracted meeting in Leeds, a compromise was found.
 It gave three votes to top-flight clubs, two to second-tier clubs, and one to some eligible third-tier clubs, while revenue sharing would be phased out within four years.
 However, the two promotion spots would be preserved.
 Seventy-five per cent of a projected £25 million public grant for stadium improvements was also allocated to top-tier members.
 While it was decided to rebrand the First Division as "Premier League" in 1995–96, the number of teams remained at sixteen.
 Those changes were viewed by some as underwhelming.
 Star player Paul Hulme was unimpressed by the new policy and criticised the lack of obligations placed on clubs regarding player development, compared to what existed in Australia.